groupdocs-assembly-cloud/docs/content/assembly/developer-guide/working-with-lists.md

 ## Numbered List

-You can generate a numbered h list with the following data band:
+You can generate a numbered list with the following data band:

 ```C#
 1. <<foreach [in products]>><<[ProductName]>>